acid-info/acid.info/join-us/grassroots-community-organizer.md

 ### About Acid.info

-[Acid.info](http://Acid.info) is a creative design studio within the Logos DAO.
+[Acid.info](http://Acid.info) is a creative design studio within Logos.
 It serves as the organization’s communications hub and is made up of designers, coders, linguists, dreamers and revolutionaries.
 The department takes a brutalist approach to the creation process, favoring impactful designs over superfluous detail that risks diluting or warping the overall message.

 ### About Logos